dmgatti/rna-seq-lesson/_episodes/07-functional-enrichment.md

 **We can perform a Single Enrichment Analysis (SEA) which is essentially similar to an ORA.** AgriGO supports species-specific analyses.
 For _Arabidopsis thaliana_ [navigate here](http://systemsbiology.cau.edu.cn/agriGOv2/specises_analysis.php?SpeciseID=1&latin=Arabidopsis_thaliana).

 First, write gene identifiers to a text file from which you can copy-paste the identifiers.
 Here, we use the complete list of the 4979 genes differentially regulated (DC3000 versus Mock) but you can filter it on some criteria (e.g. fold change).
-This is what I've done to gather less genes and speed up the SEA analysis.
+This is what I've done to gather fewer genes and speed up the SEA analysis.

 ~~~
 diff_genes %>%
   filter(log2FoldChange > 0) %>%